koalatux/koubachi-pyserver/README.md

 calibration settings for your Koubachi Sensors.
 This information can be downloaded from [Koubachi Labs](https://labs.koubachi.com).

+# Configuration

+Configuration is work in progress.
+Please refer to the [issues page](https://github.com/koalatux/koubachi-pyserver/issues) if you would like to help contributing.

 # Running

 To launch the server, run the following command: